Bharat9848/notes/promptEngineering.md

     - Tone: specify the desired tone of the LLM's answer—formal, informal, witty, enthusiastic, sober, friendly, etc. Combinations are possible.
     - Instruct output using examples - use markers to mark the end of the prompts to let the model know that the structured outputs should begin, following the example. e.g `3*8 = 24\n4*8 = 32\n` followed by question `5*8=`
   2. Prompt type can be `System`, `User` or `Assistent`.
+  3. System instruction can be of different type based on the task at hand.
+      1. Text completion:
+      2. Question Answering:
+      3. Entity extraction

 ## Prompt template
  ````